-TVs to shoes: This time consumers face pain of Trump tariffs
+Latest Trump tariffs could hit consumers with higher prices

 American consumers have so far been spared the worst of it: The Trump administration had left most everyday household items off its tariff list (valued at $250 billion in Chinese products so far) and instead targeted industrial goods.

 That’s about to change.
-When Trump’s new tariffs kick in at 12:01 a.m.
-Sunday, 69% of the consumer goods Americans buy from China will face his import taxes, up from 29% now.
+“They’re on.
+They’re on,” Trump said Friday about the new tariffs that are set to kick in at 12:01 a.m.
+Sunday.
+Under the new schedule, 69% of the consumer goods Americans buy from China will face his import taxes, up from 29% now.

 That isn’t all.
 Higher tariffs are set to kick in for another batch of Chinese products — $160 billion’ worth — on Dec.
 15. By then, roughly 99% of made-in-China consumer goods imported to the United States will be taxed, according to calculations by Chad Bown of the Peterson Institute for International Economics.